abdulkadirgungor86/BilgeAdamEvimiKur/README.md

-# Hybrid N-Tier E-Commerce Project on .NET 8.0
+# Hybrid N-Tier E-Commerce Project on .NET 8.0 with C#

 ## Overview